oparkins/nsa-codebreaker-2019/Task 1/README.md

 ![Protocol Hierarchy](./screenshots/wireshark_protocol_hierarchy.png)

 We can see that the pcap file includes Transmission Control Protocol (TCP) and Hypertext Transfer Protocol (HTTP).
-We should take a look the 4 packets of HTTP.
+We should take a look the four packets of HTTP.
 To do this, we can just apply a filter by typing the protocol we want:

 ![HTTP Filter Hierarchy](./screenshots/wireshark_http_filter.png)

-We can see that there are two 200 status codes, but there are also 2 `GET` requests in this pcap.
+We can see that there are two 200 status codes, but there are also two `GET` requests in this pcap.
 That means that there was data transfered in this pcap and we might be able to extract that data.
 There is a hard and easy way to do this.
 The hard way is to inspect each of those `GET` requests and save the data transfered.
 The easy way is to go to *File->Export Objects->HTTP*.
 This will show a window like the following:

 ![Wireshark Export HTTP](./screenshots/wireshark_export_http.png)